-Iridium is proud to have developed two major ongoing initiatives for “Giving Back”.
+Iridium is proud to have launched three major initiatives for “Giving Back”.
 These are charitable initiatives where Iridium is the driving force – we start from scratch and then try to extend our efforts and impact each year.
-The major initiative receiving most of our focus, time, energy, and funding, See the links below to learn more about Operation Sam’s Club (2009-2013) and the Iridium Scholar program (2014-present).
+These major initiatives receive the most of our focus, time, energy, and funding.
+See the links below to learn more about Operation Sam’s Club (2009-2013), the Iridium Scholar program (2014-present), and Wolverines Academy (new in 2018).

 The Iridium Scholar program was kicked off in 2013 to support young men and women who aspire to study computer science, accounting, or law, but their families do not have the financial means to pay for their university education.
 Iridium Scholars receive a full scholarship: tuition, books, apartment, food, living expenses, etc. – and will cover the full four years of their education.